Georgetown heated igloos

 Igloos at the Georgetown

-The cozy igloos at the Georgetown in Lakewood are not new – but they certainly are extra popular now!
+The cozy igloos at the Georgetown in Lakewood are a fall-spring tradition, and are always super popular every year.

 These igloos do usually book up fast, but they also keep them out usually until April.